All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Henry Meds consistently ranks among the most affordable GLP-1 programs available.
 At $149/month for compounded semaglutide, the price includes medication, provider consultations, and shipping.
 There are no separate fees for anything.
 What you see is what you pay.

 The tradeoff is clinical depth.
-Henry Meds operates a streamlined model with monthly provider check-ins rather than intensive physician oversight.
-For patients who are responding well to their medication and do not need frequent dosing adjustments, that level of care is often sufficient.
+Henry Meds operates a simplified model with monthly provider check-ins rather than intensive physician oversight.
+For patients who are responding well to their medication and don't need frequent dosing adjustments, that level of care is often sufficient.
 For patients who need more hands-on management, it may not be enough.

 Pros: